proximax-storage/cpp-xpx-storage-user-app/README.md

 &emsp;&emsp;![image](https://user-images.githubusercontent.com/121498420/234169312-621a1baf-288a-4d9a-bfb7-1683d121a161.png)

-2. **(Do not use this solution, refer to option 1 instead)** Install libbacktrace (https://github.com/ianlancetaylor/libbacktrace) (instructions to install is written below on section `Libbacktrace installation`)
+2. **_(Do not use this solution, refer to option 1 instead)_** Install libbacktrace (https://github.com/ianlancetaylor/libbacktrace) (instructions to install is written below on section `Libbacktrace installation`)

+**libbacktrace installation**
-**Libbacktrace installation** **(Do NOT use this!
+**IMPORTANT NOTICE: (Do not use this!
 We need to skip using libbacktrace/stacktrace since there are reports about libbacktrace that causes deadlocks. i.e. Skip this, no need to install libbacktrace.
 Instead we need to disable the use of backtrace in the project as described in option 1.
 This is provided only for reference in case it is needed in the future.)**

 If your Boost is not able to detect stacktrace library (stacktrace is not found).
 You can try to install libbacktrace separately.